Wavesonics/hammer-editor/docs/ARCHITECTURE.md

 all supported platforms, and `platform specific` which much be implemented for each of the client platforms.

-The majority code code falls under `common` with only the UI layers and some glue code having to be reimplemented per platform.
+The majority of code falls under `common` with only the UI layers and some glue code having to be reimplemented per platform.

 ### Architecture Layers